Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Proof of Proposition

 which implies \eqref{base_par}.
 Indeed, to deduce \eqref{base_par} from this, first decompose the $L_t^2$ norm in the left-hand side of \eqref{base_par} into two parts, $t\geq0$ and $t<0$.
 Then the latter can be reduced to the former by a change of variables $t\mapsto-t$, and so we only need to consider the first part $t\geq0$.
 But, since $[0,t)=(-\infty,t)\cap[0,\infty)$, by applying \eqref{eno} with $F$ replaced by $\chi_{[0,\infty)}(s)F$, the first part follows directly, as desired.

 To show \eqref{eno}, by duality we may show the following bilinear form estimate as before:

 But, once we have Lemma \ref{local_prop} replacing $\int_{\mathbb{R}}$ with $\int_{-\infty}^{t}$, this estimate follows clearly by repeating the previous argument used for the homogeneous part \eqref{freq_par}.
 Since \eqref{reduce} is obviously valid for this replacement, it does not affect the last two estimates in the lemma.
-We only need to modify the first estimate \eqref{interpolation_value_2} as
+We only need to consider the first estimate \eqref{interpolation_value_2}.
+For this we first modify it as

 uniformly in $0<\varepsilon<1$.
-This is because the $TT^\ast$ argument used for \eqref{T0_estimate_2} is no longer available in the case of $\int_{-\infty}^{t}$.
 Since $\varepsilon$ is arbitrary and may be sufficiently small, it is not difficult to see that this modification is harmless in repeating the previous argument.
+See Remark \ref{csreas} for the reason for this modification.

 Now we show the above modified estimate.
 Similarly as in \eqref{ell}, we may write

 As in \eqref{case:l>1}, we easily see that for a sufficiently large number $N>0$,